 I’ve got what I consider a happy compromise between a “dedicated” theater space in that the front projector sits on a table, with all the wiring hidden beneath carpeting for a non-cluttered appearance.
 I move my existing projector away, after removing the HDMI cable and power plug in its back, and place the Mitsubishi HC7800D there instead.
 Then I plug the HDMI cable into the first of its 2 HDMI sockets and the power plug into the obvious.

-The lens is a short-throw, which means that you don‘t have to be horrendously back from the screen in order to get a large image.
+The lens is a short throw, which means that you don‘t have to be horrendously back from the screen in order to get a large image.
 The overall design is compact (12 pounds), with the lens recessed and so not jutting out.
-The Zoom is tab-controlled on the top, with the focus ring takes care of the focus — both manually operated.
+The Zoom is tab-controlled on the top, with the focus ring taking care of the focus — both manually operated.
 Leveling feet on the bottom will help in leveling the projector (use a standard level for this), as will a test pattern that can be brought up.
-There’s also a manual lens shift to help in fine-tuning the lens’ projection onto the screen vertically.
+There’s also a manual lens shift to help in fine-tuning the lens projection onto the screen vertically.
 Those who might think to try the keystone feature — enabling a digital squaring of the image — should be aware that the resolution will be severely affected.
 Why someone would want to lower their 1080p Full HD image is beyond me — but different strokes for different folks, I guess.
-A top mounted control ring and an air input grill on the left with an output grill on the right almost completes what you can readily see; the exceptions being the front and back panel IR receiver to use with the remote, and the top mounted, but covered, lamp module cover.
+A top-mounted control ring and an air input grill on the left with an output grill on the right almost complete what you can readily see; the exceptions being the front and back panel IR receiver to use with the remote, and the top-mounted, but covered, lamp module cover.

 And while I never use the “extended” mode that puts out less light but makes the bulb last longer, I can see the value for those intimidated by the high price of replacement lamps.
-Those who do this — my suggestion is to dim the lighting in the room more than you might normally (even if you use the 100,000:1 contrast variable iris to “pump” up the picture, this will help a lot), as this will aid the image’s overall brightness when in 2D as well as 3D.
+For those who do this — my suggestion is to dim the lighting in the room more than you might normally (even if you use the 100,000:1 contrast variable iris to “pump” up the picture, this will help a lot), as this will aid the image’s overall brightness when in 2D as well as 3D.
 Looking at our Optoma HD27 3D DLP review, you’ll also find 3D capabilities with this projector.

 To use 3D, you need to set the included IR emitter so that it will project a signal to the 3D glasses.
 The included cable attaches between the emitter and a socket on the back of the projector.
 Now I don’t recommend putting the emitter close to where you and any others will be sitting — despite what some might say.
 An IR (infrared) emitter may not have the widest of beams, but it is more than sufficient for “spreading out” if given some room.
 While placing it so that the IR bounces off the screen and back to you seems a sensible way to proceed, all too often the distance will negatively affect the signal, regardless of how close together the viewers sit.
 When you consider how that BD player across the room responds easily enough to your hand holding its remote control, placing the emitter next to the screen and aimed towards you works better in my estimation.
 Of course you do need to take the height and positioning of the table or rack the emitter is on and whether the projector is on a table or there’s any objects between the screen and you into account.
 But you can do that, right?
 That the emitter can be angled and then locked into position definitely helps.